 Manufacturing Investment Credit, ss.
-71.28(3t) and \$1,500,000 71.47(3t)
+71.28(3t) and 71.47(3t) \$2,000,000 -- -------------

-Beginning in tax year 2008, businesses whose unused carryforwards of the manufacturer's sales tax credit was greater than \$25,000 on January 1, 2006, are able to claim a manufacturing investment credit, provided they met certain job retention, investment, or other tests.
+Beginning in tax year 2008, businesses whose unused carryforwards of the manufacturer's sales tax credit were greater than \$25,000 on January 1, 2006, are able to claim a manufacturing investment credit, provided they met certain job retention, investment or other tests.
 The credit, which is nonrefundable, is equal to the unused manufacturers' sales tax credit and is to be amortized over 15 years.
-Claimants must have been certified by the former Department of Commerce as eligible to claim the credit.
+Claimants must have been certified by the former Wisconsin Department of Commerce as eligible to claim the credit.
 In order to be certified, the claimant must have satisfied one of the following requirements:

-- Retention of 100% of the full-time (at least 35 hours per week) jobs employed by the company as of December 23, 2003. - Average annual investment since January 1, 2003, equal to 2% of total book value of the company's depreciable assets in Wisconsin-based plants and facilities or \$5 million.
+• Retention of 100 percent of the full-time (at least 35 hours per week) jobs employed by the company as of December 23, 2003.

+• Average annual investment since January 1, 2003, equal to 2 percent of total book value of the company's depreciation assets in Wisconsin-based plants and facilities or \$5 million.

 Research Expenditures Credit, ss.
-71.28(4) and 71.47(4) \$45,100,000
+71.28(4) and 71.47(4) \$84,500,000 --- --------------

 A nonrefundable research expenditures credit for noncapital expenditures for research-related activities conducted in Wisconsin is available.
 Qualifying expenditures are defined by reference to the rules established under Section 41 of the IRC with certain exceptions.
-Qualified research expenses cover inhouse expenses for the taxpayer's own research (wages, supplies, and computer use charges) and 65% of amounts paid or incurred for qualified research done by a person other than an employee of the taxpayer.
+Qualified research expenses cover inhouse expenses for the taxpayer's own research (wages, supplies and computer use charges) and 65 percent of amounts paid or incurred for qualified research done by a person other than an employee of the taxpayer.

-The credit is equal to 5.75% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
-If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 2.875% of the qualified research expenses for the taxable year for which the credit is claimed.
+The credit is equal to 5.75 percent of the amount by which the claimant's qualified research expenses for the taxable year exceed 50 percent of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
+If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant may claim an amount equal to 2.875 percent of the qualified research expenses for the taxable year for which the credit is claimed.

 The credit applies only to research expenditures that are undertaken to discover information that is technological in nature and intended to be useful in the development of a new or improved business component.
-Qualified research expenses cover in-house expenses for the taxpayer's own research (wages, supplies, and computer use charges) and 65% of amounts paid or incurred for qualified research done by a person other than an employee of the taxpayer.
+Qualified research expenses cover in-house expenses for the taxpayer's own research (wages, supplies and computer use charges) and 65 percent of amounts paid or incurred for qualified research done by a person other than an employee of the taxpayer.
 For corporations in a combined group, unused research credits may be shared with other members of the combined group.

-For tax years beginning after December 31, 2020, up to 15% of the research credit is refundable.
+For tax years beginning after December 31, 2023, up to 25 percent of the research credit is refundable.

 Research Facilities Credit, ss.
-71.28(5) and 71.47(5) Minimal --- ---------
+71.28(5) and 71.47(5) \$1,000,000 ---

 For taxable years beginning before January 1, 2014, a research facilities credit was available.
 The credit applies to capital investments to construct and equip new research facilities or to expand existing facilities located in Wisconsin.
-The credit is equal to 5% of the amount of qualified investment in tangible depreciable property that is not replacement property.
+The credit is equal to 5 percent of the amount of qualified investment in tangible depreciable property that is not replacement property.
+A similar credit exists for capital investments to construct and equip new research facilities in Wisconsin engaging in internal combustion engine research or energy efficient products research.
+The credit is equal to 10 percent of the amount of qualified investment in tangible depreciable property that is not replacement products research.